bwz3rbot/Discord-3-Strike-Bot/README.md

 <br>
 <br>

 <strong>Never share this token with anyone!
 It is used to authenticate your bot!
 It is your bot's password.</strong> Anyone with access to this token will have *full* control over the bot.
-That means that if you have granted the bot an admin role on your server (which you would need to for it to work), __anyone with access to your token will have admin rights on your server__.
-You can probably imagine that this is not something you really want to happen!
-No problem, though as if the token ever does in fact become leaked, you may simply go back to the [Developer Portal](https://discord.com/developers/applications) on your bot's page and click the button to __*regenerate*__ a new token for your bot.
-Paste it back into your `pw.env` file (which is explained below) and you're good to go!
+That means that if you have granted the bot an admin role on your server (which you would need to in order for it to work), __anyone with access to your token will have admin rights on your server__.
+If your bots password ever does get out, you may simply go back to the [Developer Portal](https://discord.com/developers/applications) on your bot's page and click the button to _regenerate_ a new token for your bot.
+Paste it back into your `pw.env` file (which will be explained in detail below) and you'll be good to go!

 # Inviting The Bot To Your Server <a name="invite"></a>
 Follow these instructions on how to format your invite link: https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links